JohnKossa/MUDDLE/README.md

 ## Completed Milestones
 ~~1.
 Maze Generation~~
+~~1.
+Navigate a single player through the maze via Discord commands and feedback~~

 ## Nice-to-haves
 1. Multiple sized rooms in the maze, maybe combining clusters of fully connected rooms into one large room for variety.
 Slightly breaks caridnal direction exits paradigm